 If you don’t like meditating to silence, then it may be helpful to just play some nice meditation music in the background.

-5. Try guided meditation
+5. Try a guided meditation to meditate properly

 My last tip–and a lot of people love this one–is: You could totally try a guided meditation.